ZetCode

 using var sr = new StreamWriter(fs);

-A StreamWriter is created; it takes the FileStream as a parameter.
+A StreamWriter instance is created, accepting the FileStream as its underlying stream.

 sr.WriteLine("coin\nfalcon\nhawk\nforest");